MicrosoftDocs/entra-powershell-docs/docs/conceptual/create-custom-application.md

 manager: CelesteDG
 ms.author: jomondi
 ms.reviewer: stevemutungi
-#customer intent: As an IT admin, I want to create and configure a custom application in the Microsoft Entra ID so that I can manage permissions and access to Microsoft Entra resources securely.
+#customer intent: As an IT admin, I want to create and configure a custom application in Microsoft Entra ID so that I can manage permissions and access to Microsoft Entra resources securely.
 ---

 # Create a custom application